Women’s Soccer in the USA: The College Way

 came into effect, girls were now more able to take advantage of the many scholarships – and many young American women fell in love with European soccer.

-A 1974 study counted 6,635 girls who played high school soccer in the US.
+A study from 1974 counted 6,635 girls playing high school soccer in the United States.

 In the 2018/2019 school year, the same study counted 394,100 girls playing high school soccer in the US.
 A massive development.